-TRAINING PROGRAM For Beginning Runners Goal Date: September 2, 2012 Thousands of beginning runners have finished half marathons, with strength, using this program.
+Thousands of beginning runners have finished half marathons, with strength, using this program.
 Only 3 weekly training days are needed: 30 minutes on Tuesday and Thursday, and a longer session on the weekend.
 On half of the weekends, most will be running and walking for an hour or less.
 For more information, see my book HALF MARATHON at www.JeffGalloway.com.

-Jeff Galloway • US Olympian • Official Training Consultant, runDisney 1
+Jeff Galloway • US Olympian • Official Training Consultant, runDisney

-TRAINING PROGRAM OVERVIEW
+TRAINING PROGRAM OVERVIEW BEGINNING RUNNER

 The long run is the key to half marathon training.
-As you increase the length of these, listed below, you push back your endurance barriers and prepare to "go the distance" on raceday.
+As you increase the distance of these, listed below, you push back your endurance barriers and prepare to "go the distance" on raceday.
 You cannot go too slowly on the long runs: your goal is simply to finish each one with strength.
-To avoid a slowdown at the end of the race, please finsh each one on the schedule-even if you walk most of it.
+Generally, you want to slow down 3 minutes per mile slower than you could currently run a half marathon.
+See the "magic mile" section below for more information.

-No huffing and puffing!
+■ No huffing and puffing!
 On long runs, you want to be able to carry on a conversation throughout the run-even at the end.
 A very slow pace, with liberal walk breaks, will allow almost everyone to feel strong on almost every long one.
 If you're breathing hard at the end of a long one, you need to adjust to a slower pace with more walk breaks from the beginning of the next one.

 Running form: Never sprint during a running segment-keep feet low to the ground, using a light touch of the feet, and a relatively short stride.
-Most runners find that an upright posture is best but use what feels natural for you.
+Most runners find that an upright posture is best, but use what feels natural for you.
 Let your foot move in it's natural way.
-Most runners land on the heel and gently roll off the midfoot.
+Most runners naturally land on the heel and gently roll off the midfoot.

-Walking form: walk with a gentle stride, that is relatively short.
-Power walking or walking with a long stride, increase injury risk.
+■ Walking form: walk with a gentle stride, that is relatively short.
+Power walking and walking with a long stride increase injury risk.

-Slow down in the heat!
-Surveys have shown that runners tend to slow down a minute per mile when the temperature is 70F, & an additional minute per mile at 80F. (compared with 60F or below).
+■ Slow down in the heat!
+Surveys have shown that runners tend to slow down a minute per mile when the temperature is 70F, and an additional minute per mile at 80F. (compared with 60F or below).
 Please make these pace adjustments on the hot long run days, using more frequent walk breaks to avoid heat stress.
 Don't wear a hat on hot days, try to run before the sun rises above the horizon and pour water over the top of your head.

-Time limit for the race is 3:30.
+■ Time limit for the race is 3:30.
 The per mile pace to reach this goal is 16 min/mi.
-The "magic mile" listed will predict current potential on an ideal race day.
-Long run pace should be at least 2 min/mi slower that current half marathon race pace, predicted by the MM (see # 16).
-Please practice running at 15:00 to 15:30 per mile pace during the middle of a Tuesday or a Thursday run each week as noted in # 9.
+The "magic mile" listed below, will predict current potential on an ideal race day.
+Long run pace should be at least 2 min/mi slower than current half marathon race pace, predicted by the Magic Mile.
+Please practice running at 15:00 to 15:30 per mile pace during the middle of a Tuesday or a Thursday run each week as noted below.

-Run-walk-run ratio should correspond to the pace used.
+■ Run-walk-run ratio should correspond to the pace used.
 If you are just starting to run, try a strategy of (run 5 seconds/walk 55 seconds).
 If this is too easy, use (10sec run/50 sec walk) for all runs during the first 3 weeks.
-On long

-TRAINING PROGRAM OVERVIEW runs, you can continue to use either 5/55 or 10/50.
+On long runs, you can continue to use either 5/55 or 10/50.
 Those who have done regular running in the past can shift to the "To Finish" program after 3 weeks.
+On the short runs, you may use any of the ratios that work best for you, as noted below.